Removing fonts from the subscription library

 When you open a file that uses removed fonts, Creative Cloud apps will show a missing fonts warning message and use a default font from the program in place of the font from Adobe Fonts.
 You would need to purchase a new font license and install the fonts on your computer to continue to display and edit these files.

 Please note that the same missing fonts message is displayed for any font that is missing from a document.
 The message will not specify if the font was previously included in the Adobe Fonts library.

 Adobe continues to serve the fonts to any published projects, so existing websites will not be affected when fonts are removed.
 However, removed fonts are not available to use in new projects, and if you delete the font from an existing project, you cannot add it again.

-What happens to my active desktop fonts?
+What happens to my added fonts?

-Thirty days before the font is removed, we’ll put a notice on the font family page with the removal date and any other details, such as the name of a replacement font family.
+At least thirty days before the font is removed, we’ll put a notice on the font family page with the removal date and any other details, such as the name of a replacement font family.